epogrebnyak/datasets/README.md

 [weo]: https://github.com/ru-corporate/boo

-**Motivation:** World Economic Ooutlook is an established publication with country macroeconomic forecasts and historic statistics, but no interface for immediate use in python pandas. `weo` package allows to download WEO releases by year and month and transform the data.
+**Motivation:** IMF World Economic Ooutlook is an established publication with country macroeconomic forecasts and historic statistics, but no interface for immediate use in Python pandas. `weo` package allows to download WEO releases by year and month and transform the data by country, variable or year.

 <a name="ssg">